RickyCook/CV/README.rst

 were a combination of Perl, PHP, and Java with a variety of frameworks in all.
-Most of my experiences lie with both software, and platform back-end specifics of componentized RESTful services, though I have also been involved with UI maintenance using Knockout, and React
+Most of my experiences lie with both software, and platform back-end specifics of componentized RESTful services, though I have also been involved with UI maintenance using Knockout, and React.

 Application Skills
 ------------------